Nashat Akram: Al-Shorta

 On 17 February 2013, Nashat signed a contract with his former club Al Shorta after 10 years abroad.
 He said that he wished to fulfill the dreams of Al Shorta's fans and win the Iraqi Premier League.
 He was given the number 15 shirt, formerly worn by Abbas Rehema who had just left to join Al-Talaba.
 Nashat scored on his first start for Al Shorta with a free-kick in a comfortable 3–0 win against Al-Sinaa.
 He went on to score against Al-Najaf FC, Erbil SC, Zakho FC, Karbalaa FC and in the Baghdad Derby against Al-Zawraa in his return season, captaining his side to their third Iraqi Premier League title.
-He also allowed Amjad Kalaf to be the first man to lift the trophy for Al Shorta, even though Nashat was the captain.
+He also gave the captain's armband to Amjad Kalaf in the last match of the season to allow him to be the first man to lift the trophy for Al Shorta.
 The Maestro, as he is called by the Al Shorta supporters, continued to be a key player for the team as his side started the 2013–14 in an attempt to defend their title, scoring a goal against Al-Karkh SC before leaving the club.